 In light of the rapidly changing coronavirus (COVID-19) situation, Troutman Sanders and Pepper Hamilton have postponed the effective date of their previously announced merger until July 1, 2020.
 The new firm – Troutman Pepper – will feature 1,100+ attorneys across 23 U.S. offices.
 Read more.

-R. Zachary Torres-Fowler is an associate in the Construction Law Practice Group of Pepper Hamilton LLP, resident in the Philadelphia office.
-Mr. Torres-Fowler joined Pepper’s Construction Law Practice Group in 2017.
-Before joining Pepper, he was an associate in the international arbitration group of an international law firm based in New York.
+R. Zachary Torres-Fowler is an associate in the Construction Practice Group of Pepper Hamilton LLP, resident in the Philadelphia and New York offices.
+Mr. Torres-Fowler joined Pepper’s Construction Practice Group in 2017.
+Before joining Pepper, he was an associate in the international arbitration group of a multinational law firm headquartered in New York.

-Mr. Torres-Fowler concentrates his practice in construction-related disputes and has extensive experience in international arbitration matters arising from projects located in Africa, the Middle East, and Latin America.
-He has represented owners, EPC contractors, and equipment manufacturers in disputes arising from a wide variety of construction projects including power plants, airports, commercial buildings, and other civil infrastructure works.
-In addition to representing clients before the U.S. courts and arbitral tribunals, Mr. Torres-Fowler assists clients with risk assessments, contract review and drafting, and providing counsel on other project management related issues.
+Mr. Torres-Fowler concentrates his practice in construction-related disputes and specializes in complex domestic and international arbitration proceedings.
+He has advised clients located on nearly every continent in connection with projects located in the United States, Africa, the Middle East, and Latin America.
+Mr. Torres-Fowler has represented owners, EPC contractors, and equipment manufacturers in disputes arising from a wide variety of construction projects including power plants, airports, commercial buildings, and other civil infrastructure works.

 Mr. Torres-Fowler also regularly advises clients in connection with contract drafting and negotiation, contract administration, and dispute avoidance.
 While many of these matters have involved bespoke EPC and other construction contracts, Mr. Torres-Fowler has significant experience with a large number of industry standard agreements, such as FIDIC.